Project-MONAI/VISTA/README.md

 #### Install MONAI VISTA-Label plugin of 3D Slicer

 The plugin needs to be added in developer mode.
-Please follow following steps.
+Please follow the below steps.

 ##### Plugin in Developer Mode